-On one particular Saturday I went to the to my school (Fed.
+On one particular Saturday afternoonu I went to cafeteria in my school (Fed.
 Poly.
-Ado Ekiti, Ekiti State) in the afternoon and i was relaxing in cafeteria, i actually met some group of students discussing the topic Qualities of Tribal Girls in Nigeria.
-I was interested so i listened due to its what i do (Blogging)
+Ado Ekiti, Ekiti State) i actually met some group of students discussing the topic Qualities of Tribal Girls in Nigeria.
+I was interested so i listened due to the nature of my work (Blogging)

-“One Fella there was my cource mate he new im EbiraBoy so he raised the subject can you date EbiraGirls?.
+“One Fella there was my course mate he knew I’m EbiraBoy so he raised the subject can you date EbiraGirls?.

 By the time a guy said no and gave his reason, “Violent,” I was in the coat section and in a bad mood.

 Intellectually, I knew the answer: The intersection of race, class, and gender for Ebira women in this country has meant having to reconcile a legacy of slavery and the creation of dehumanizing tropes and stereotypes like the violent people, created by some majority groups in nigeria to systemically control our reproduction, destroy our families, and distort to ourselves and our men.
 And the truth is that Ebira women had to be many things, one of making peace, the best point.
 I also understand that this is why we as a culture value this attribute at the expense of so many others.